Elynluo/Elynluo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm currently a PhD candidate in the Department of Medical Engineering at Caltech, under the supervision of [Prof. Lihong Wang](https://coilab.caltech.edu/).
-My current research interest include:
+I am currently pursuing my PhD in Medical Engineering at Caltech, under the guidance of [Prof. Lihong Wang](https://coilab.caltech.edu/).
+My research is focused on advancing the field of biomedical imaging, with particular interests in:

-1. Next-generation human-scale photoacoustic tomography (PACT) systems for non-invasive human organ imaging
+1. Developing next-generation human-scale photoacoustic tomography (PACT) systems for non-invasive imaging of human organs.
-2. HE-equivalent label-free ultraviolet photoacoustic microscopy (UV-PAM) for fresh specimen intraoperative imaging
+2. Innovating HE-equivalent, label-free ultraviolet photoacoustic microscopy (UV-PAM) for real-time intraoperative imaging of fresh specimens.
-3. Numerical modeling and correction for skull-induced ultrasound aberration in transcranial PACT/USCT
+3. Numerical modeling and correction techniques for skull-induced ultrasound aberration in transcranial PACT/USCT.
-4. Machine-learning enabled computational microscopy
+4. Leveraging machine learning to enhance computational microscopy.

-My career goal is to become an engineer-scientist in biomedical imaging, where I aspire to integrate optics, acoustics and computational techniques to develop innovative and highly sensitive imaging modalities for disease diagnostics and sensing.
+My ultimate goal is to become an engineer-scientist in biomedical imaging, where I aim to merge optics, acoustics, and computational methods to create innovative and highly sensitive imaging technologies for disease diagnostics and sensing.

 News
 ======